Key Volunteer requirements and guidelines

 TEAM: Together, we can produce far better results than we can individually.

 - Train/Teach: Clearly define goals and expectations for volunteers, contact volunteers in advance and ask for input to encourage team spirit.

 - Energize: Create a positive environment, encourage volunteers to have fun and celebrate achievements.

 - Appreciate: Regularly say “thank you” and provide positive reinforcement, build relationships so volunteers return next year and instill pride in a job well done.

 - Manage: Delegate, train, communicate clearly and throughout the shift.
 Make sure volunteers always feel comfortably busy.

 LEAD: Be prepared, proactive and responsible while empowering others.

 - Listen: Listen with compassion, seek to understand then be understood, and treat everyone with respect and dignity.

 - Excellence: Seek a world-class standard, strive to improve, go the extra mile and focus on service.

 - Adapt: Be open to and ready for change, strive for the best, but have a plan for the worst.
 Always remain calm.

-To help make this year’s event a successful and positive experience for everyone, we expect all Key Volunteers abide by the following requirements:
+To help make this year’s event a successful and positive experience for everyone, we expect all Key Volunteers to abide by the following requirements: